The best vinyl records give a sound quality and clarity like no other format in history has.

 And while vinyl is now back in vogue and available in almost any music store you walk into, not every album produced sounds fantastic just because it’s released on vinyl.

-This is the Rocks Off Magazine list of the 10 best vinyl records every music lover must own.
+Anyway, this long-standing exploration of ‘what’s hot’ and ‘what’s not’ in music leaves us perfectly positioned to bring you this outstanding roundup.
+So, here is the Rocks Off Magazine list of the 10 best vinyl records every music lover must own.

 Quick Note: For this list, we’ve chosen albums that we think sound the best on vinyl, achieving the fullest richest quality when they are played the old-fashioned way!
 This isn’t to say that they are the best albums of all time, just that these albums are absolute stunners when listened to on vinyl.